devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 - In `Gitea` create a **New Migration** and clone the Config GitOps Repo which will be the repository that contains our GitOps infrastructure components and state
 - The URL is https://github.com/devsecops-workshop/openshift-gitops-getting-started.git
-- Install the **Red Hat OpenShift GitOps** Operator from OperatorHub with default settings

 Have quick look at the structure of this project :

 **app** - contains yamls for the deployment, service and route resources needed by our application.
 These will be applied to the cluster.
-There is also a `kustomization.yaml` defining that kustoize layers will be applied to all yamls
+There is also a `kustomization.yaml` defining that kustomize layers will be applied to all yamls

 **environments/dev** - contains the `kustomization.yaml` which will be modified by our builds with new Image versions.
-ArgoCD will pick up these changes an trigger new deployments.
+ArgoCD will pick up these changes and trigger new deployments.

 ## Setup GitOps Project

-Lets setup the project that tells ArgoCD to watch our config repo and updated resources in the `workshop-prod` project accordingly.
+Let's setup the project that tells ArgoCD to watch our config repo and updated resources in the `workshop-prod` project accordingly.

 - Give namespace `workshop-prod` permissions to pull images from `workshop-int`
 ```